Possible maintenance breaks in e-services on 27 September at 23–4 More information

 What is the work requirement?

-If you meet the requirement applicable to employees or self-employed persons, you are entitled to basic unemployment allowance.
+If you apply for an unemployment benefit from Kela and you meet the work requirement applicable to an employee or a self-employed person, you are entitled to basic unemployment allowance.
 If you are not entitled to basic unemployment allowance, you may be entitled to labour market subsidy.

 - you must have been in paid employment for at least 26 weeks (about 6 months) during the 28 months preceding the unemployment (known as the reference period)

-In fields with non-standard working time arrangements (teachers, persons working at home, professional athletes, artists or creative workers), the work requirement can be met by working less than for example 18 hours.
-Whether the work requirement is met can also be determined on the basis of income.
+In fields with non-standard working time arrangements (teachers, persons working at home in an employment relationship, professional athletes, artists or creative workers), the work requirement can be met by working less than 18 hours.
+Whether the work requirement is met can also be determined on the basis of income (persons working at home, professional athletes, artists or creative workers).

 To meet the work requirement applicable to self-employed persons,